Nick Fortes Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Nick Fortes (hitting .172 in his past 10 games, with two doubles, a home run, three walks and three RBI), take on starter Joey Lucchesi and the New York Mets at Citi Field, Wednesday at 4:10 PM ET.
+The Miami Marlins, including Nick Fortes and his .400 slugging percentage over his past 10 games, take on starter David Peterson and the New York Mets at Citi Field, Thursday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2 with an RBI) against the Brewers.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Sportsbook Promo Codes